Dr Catherine Butler

 External Engagement and Impact

 Catherine is on the organizing committee of the British Sociological Association Climate Change Study Group and the Energy and Society International Research Network.
 She is a member of the UK Energy Research Centre, the European Sociological Association RN12, the European Association for the Study of Science and Technology EASST, and an affiliate of the Tyndall Centre for Climate Change Research.

 Her work on public engagement with energy system transformation which was launched in July 2013 attracted media coverage in The Guardian, The Independent, The Daily Mail, The Telegraph, BBC news online, the Today programme, Reuters, E&T, Sky News, and several other news outlets, blogs, and commentaries.

 My teaching interests are in the social and political dimensions of environmental sustainability, research methods, and social theory.
-I currently convene GEO2131 Nature, Development and Justice with Dr Louisa Evans and contribute to teaching on GEO3137 Carbon Societies and the MA in Critical Human Geography.
+I convene GEO1310 Geographies of Environment and Sustainability, GEO2131 Nature, Development and Justice, and GEOM145 Theory for Sustainable Transitions.
 I am passionate about interdisciplinary research-led teaching that supports the development of abilities for independent learning and innovative thinking about social geographical issues.

 - GEO1310 - Geographies of Environment and Sustainability

 Supervision / Group